OpenAPI·Go·Free

 )

-// doRequestJSON executes the request, checks the status,
+// doRequestJSON executes the HTTP request, checks the status code, and decodes

-// and decodes the JSON body into target.
+// the JSON response body into target.
+Works for both objects and slices.

 resp, err := httpClient.Do(req)